13 Things Airlines Don’t Want to Tell You (But Every Flier Should Know)

 Here’s what a safety demo doesn’t say:

 We dim cabin lights at night so your eyes are adjusted to the dark if you need to find a way out.
 We put up tray tables at takeoff and landing so passengers next to you can escape if needed.
 And you should open your window shade, so if there’s a crash, firefighters can see inside.
-Make sure you never do these 18 things on an airplane and that you understand the new air travel rules for the coronavirus era.
+Make sure you never do these things on an airplane and that you understand the new air travel rules for the coronavirus era.

 We’re extremely stingy about fuel